RifkiAhmed/simple_shell/README.md

-this is readme file for simple shell for team by: eddiani iqbal and Ahmed fikri
+This is C-simple_shell project :

+# Team :
+	.
+Eddiani iqbal
+	.
+Ahmed rifki